Lyft reveals big growth but no profits as it readies for IPO

 Lyft’s filing says that its co-founders — CEO Logan Green, 35, and President John Zimmer, 34 — will keep significant control of the company after it goes public and “will be able to significantly influence any action requiring the approval of our stockholders,” including the election of board members, a merger, asset sales or other major corporate transactions.

-The company’s U.S. market share was 39 percent in December 2018, up from 22 percent in December 2016, according to the filing, citing growth from new drivers and riders as well as increased ride frequency.
+The company’s share of the U.S. ride-hailing market was 39 percent in December 2018, up from 22 percent in December 2016, according to the filing, which cited growth from new drivers and riders as well as increased ride frequency.
 It reported 30.7 million riders and 1.9 million drivers in more than 300 cities in 2018, and has given more than 1 billion rides since its inception in 2012, according to the filing.

-Lyft had been increasing its share of the market in recent years while Uber was dogged by reports that drivers accosted passengers and that the company allowed rampant sexual harassment internally — revelations that ultimately led its co-founder Travis Kalanick to resign.
-Uber has been working to repair its image under CEO Dara Khosrowshahi.
+Lyft’s market-share gains in recent years came at a time when Uber was dogged by reports that drivers accosted passengers and that the company allowed rampant sexual harassment internally — revelations that ultimately led its co-founder Travis Kalanick to resign.
+Uber has been working to repair its image under CEO Dara Khosrowshahi, who tweeted congratulations to the Lyft team Friday, calling it “a big moment for ridesharing!”

 Lyft allowed customers to tip drivers earlier than Uber, building into its brand the sense that it treats drivers better than its main competitor.
-The company’s drivers have earned a total of $10 billion since 2012, according to Friday’s filing, and 91 percent of them drive fewer than 20 hours per week.
+In its filing, Lyft said it will pay cash bonuses of $1,000 and $10,000 to drivers who meet certain criteria, and that drivers may use those bonuses to buy the company’s shares.

-Bookings — the amount of money spent by customers — are rising dramatically, which Lyft will try to emphasize for investors.
-The company had just over $8 billion in bookings last year, 76 percent more than in 2017 and more than four times the number from 2016.
+Bookings, a figure representing Lyft’s fares after subtracting taxes, tolls and tips, have been rising dramatically — a trend that the company intends to underscore in its presentation to potential investors.
+Lyft’s bookings surpassed $8 billion last year, 76 percent more than in 2017 and more than four times the number from 2016.
+The company’s revenue of $2.2 billion last year represents Lyft’s slice of the bookings.

 “We believe this is a key indicator of the utility of transportation solutions provided through our multimodal platform, as well as the scale and growth in our business,” the company said in the filing.

 The next step is for Lyft managers to go on the road to woo investors, presenting details and fielding questions from potential buyers in hopes of drumming up interest.
-That will help the company determine the price of its shares when it eventually goes public.
+That will help the company determine the price of its shares when it goes public, likely in late March or early April.

 “Lyft has clearly demonstrated progress along its pathway to profitability ... but the key question is whether Lyft can accelerate its pathway to profitability,” Kulkarni said.
 “On its upcoming roadshow, public equity investors would have a lot of tough questions for Lyft’s management on this topic.”

-Note: This story has been corrected to read that Lyft’s cash on hand in 2018 was $517 million, not $517,690.